 In order to cope with the unique demands of a chef job, it's helpful to have the right personality for it.
-Here are some common traits:
+Here are six common traits:

 - Creativity: One of the most appealing of the requirements to become a chef is creativity.
 Creativity enables you to apply your culinary knowledge in new ways, as well as giving you the flexibility to cope with unexpected setbacks.

 - Teamwork: In order to handle the stressful environment of a professional kitchen, everyone needs to work as a team, so it's important to be able to embrace and foster a collaborative environment.

 - Determination and Stamina: Putting up with the long, irregular hours and fast pace takes a lot of stamina.
 New chefs, especially, may have to endure some repetitive grunt work before they can attain a role with more creativity and leadership.

 - Organization: Executive chefs in particular need superior organizational skills in order to keep the kitchen running smoothly and keep stress to a minimum.
 Organization is critical in every part of the job, from menu planning to staff management.

 - Customer Service: The value of courteous and attentive customer service cannot be overemphasized—because without customers, restaurants can't survive.

 - Willingness to Learn: You might think you know all there is to know after attending culinary school, but you'll need to stay abreast of current and future culinary industry trends.